Tpt/website/README.md

 Installation
 ============

+The repository contains a git submodule repository.
+After cloning this repository, you also need to initiate the submodule with:
+     git submodule init
+     git submodule update

-You have to download files and use it with jelix 1.3, that is downloadable <a href="http://jelix.org/articles/fr/telechargement/stable/1.3">here</a>.
-You put lib file in the main directory, you create temp/wsexport and you set it writable by the application.
-You need also a sql database you create with the wsexport/modules/wsexport/install/sql/install.sql file.
-You can also use the install command of Jelix.
-The configuation of the database is here : wsexport/var/config/profiles.ini.php
+You will also need to download Jelix 1.3 <a href="http://jelix.org/articles/fr/telechargement/stable/1.3">here</a>.
+The lib directory should be put in the main directory (next to wsexport), you also have to create temp/wsexport and make it writable by your web server.

+The database configuration is located in wsexport/var/config/profiles.ini.php The database schema can be find in wsexport/modules/wsexport/install/sql/install.sql

 Composition
 ===========